yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 ### Ubiquity favors vertical adaptivity

-The Service-as-a-Software system shall be ubiquitous in its interface.
-In fact, it is quite hard to find an alternative to LLM for the Service-as-a-Software system implementation, partially because *LLM can be a generalist as well as a specialist*.
+The ServSoft system shall be ubiquitous in its interface.
+In fact, it is quite hard to find an alternative to LLM for the ServSoft system implementation, partially because *LLM can be a generalist as well as a specialist*.
 For example, ChatGPT is a generalist, because it can help users plan trip itineraries, generate code snippets, etc.; it can help users find